Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-(1) Pursuant to Section 63G-6-207, this rule establishes the Department's procedures to procure transportation construction under the Construction Manager/General Contractor (CM/GC) approach authorized in Section 63G-6- 501.
-CM/GC seeks to provide: a savings of time, and cost; improved quality expectations as to the end product, schedule, and budget; and risk management savings through lack of duplication of expenses, and through early, continuous and coordinated efforts.
+(1) Pursuant to Utah Code Section 63G-6a-106(3)(a), this rule establishes the Department's procedures to procure transportation construction under the Construction Manager/General Contractor (CM/GC) approach authorized in Utah Code Section 63G-6a-1302.
+CM/GC contracting seeks to provide a collaborative project delivery method which may result in: A savings of time and cost; improved quality expectations as to the end product, schedule, and budget; and risk management savings through lack of duplication of expenses, and through early, continuous and coordinated efforts.

 (1) When the Executive Director or designee determines it appropriate, Department may use CM/GC method of project delivery.
-CM/GC is not recommended for every project, therefore, the decision to use the method must take into account the factors listed in Subsection 63G-6-501(1)(c).
+CM/GC is not recommended for every project, therefore, the decision to use the method must consider the factors listed in Utah Code Subsection 63G-6a-1302(3).
+When the Executive Director or designee makes such a determination, the procurement officer responsible for the project shall execute and include in the contract file a written statement describing the facts leading to the selection of the method of construction contracting management used for the project.

 (1) The Department will issue a request for proposals (RFP) from interested contractors.